Back to Locker Room

 Cast Iron Kettlebell

-Steel Iron
+Material: Steel Material: Iron

-Colour-coded Not always colour-coded
+Colour-coded for easy weight identification Not always colour-coded

-Less grip fatigue Increased grip fatigue
+Reduces grip fatigue Can cause more grip fatigue over time

-Rectangle-shaped handle V-shaped handle
+Rectangular handle shape V-shaped handle

 BLK BOX Kettlebells

-SHOP BLK BOX KETTLEBELLS
+Shop BLK BOX Kettlebells

 BLK BOX Competition Kettlebell